djdhruv14/Task_04_Descriptive_Stats/README.md

 # Task_04_Descriptive_Stats
 #Run the .py python files in any Python compiler.
-# There are 3 seperate files for Python, Pandas and Polars.
+# There are 3 separate files for Python, Pandas and Polars.